Microsoft/azure-docs.cs-cz/articles/azure-monitor/insights/container-insights-prometheus-integration.md

         kubernetes_services = ["http://my-service-dns.my-namespace:9102/metrics"]
         ```

-    - Pokud chcete nakonfigurovat vyřazení metrik Prometheus z konkrétní adresy URL v clusteru, nakonfigurujte soubor ConfigMap pomocí následujícího příkladu.
+    - To configure scraping of Prometheus metrics from a specific URL across the cluster, configure the ConfigMap file using the following example.

         ```
         prometheus-data-collection-settings: |-